theochem/chemtools/doc/sci_doc_global_rational.rst

 These are implemented in :class:`chemtools.tool.globaltool.RationalGlobalTool.chemical_potential` and :class:`chemtools.tool.globaltool.RationalGlobalTool.chemical_hardness`.

-Accordingly, given the rational energy model, chemical softness and hyper-softness equal:
+Using these expressions, one can derive the following expressions for the chemical softness and the low-order hyper-softnesses,

  .. math::